PlayJeri/BikeApp/README.md

 For authentication the app uses OAuth2 and JSON web tokens at /login endpoint.

-## This application is deployed on render.com
+## This application is deployed on render.com "Free tier database has expired so the app no longer works"

 App can be used here:
 * https://bikeapp-8fs7.onrender.com